cse110-sp21-group10/cse110-sp21-group10/admin/data models/DesNotes.md

 ## Years.json
 File contains data for all logged years so far.
 Each year is represented as a JSON object with the following:
-- `ID`: 'Y YYMMDD' - Y character to signify data is for Year, followed by date
+- `ID`: 'Y YY' - Y character to signify data is for Year, followed by date
 - `Type`: one `log` and one `checklist`
 - `Name`: one `Notes` and one `Goals`
 - `bulletIDs`: Array of bullet IDs under their respective sections